dangitrp/medical-rp-guide/docs/Hospital/Skeletal.md

 - Provide pain medication as needed
 - Ice for swelling and pain management
-- then (if possible) cast the limb
+- If possible, place the limb in a cast
-  - Spine, Skull, Ribs are non castable.
+  - Spine and Skull are non castable and may require fixing
-  - Ribs will heal over time on their own,
+  - Ribs are non castable and will heal over time on their own
-  - Spine and Skull will require fixation.
+- Apply UV Curing to the cast if needed with /e weld

 ## Displaced Fracture - Non-Skull
 ![](https://raw.githubusercontent.com/dangitrp/medical-rp-guide/main/assets/images/fracture-displaced.jpg)